“The art of life lies in a constant readjustment to our surroundings.”Kakuzō Okakura – “The Book of Tea”

 Super Mario Party is played on the Nintendo Switch.
 The Switch has 2 controllers per unit.
 Both of my kids have their own unit so everyone had a controller.
 If I lost you somewhere in those sentences, there might be a friend or family member that can explain the nuances of the Nintendo Switch.

 The mode I played in Super Mario Party functioned much like a board game.
 Each person chose a Mario character as a player (I chose Princess Peach) and took turns moving around the board.
-It was a game filled with surprises at every turn and was actually fun.
+It was a game filled with surprises at every turn and was actually a lot of fun.

 I did have to learn the buttons on the controller, though.